rahulshamkuwar/ChatterSquare/README.md

 - HTML

 ## Prerequisites
-deployed - must be one 'CU Wireless' or CU's VPN
+deployed - must be on 'CU Wireless' or CU's VPN

 locally - docker